eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Depending on the choice made by the Wallet Provider to combine the two User authentication mechanisms or not, the Wallet Provider will ask the User to set up one or two authentication mechanisms.

-Note that, as discussed in the first bullet in [Section 6.6.3.9](#6639-relying-party-instance-verifies-or-trusts-user-binding), the user authentication mechanisms implemented in the WSCD may also play a role in ensuring User binding.
-User binding allow a Relying Party to trust that the person presenting a PID or attestation is in fact the rightful User.
+Note that, as discussed in the first bullet in [Section 6.6.3.9](#6639-relying-party-instance-verifies-or-trusts-user-binding), the User authentication mechanisms implemented in the WSCD may also play a role in ensuring User binding.
+User binding allow a Relying Party to trust that the person presenting a PID or attestation is in fact the subject of that PID or attestation.

 **3. Wallet Provider issues one or more Wallet Unit Attestations to the Wallet Unit**

 The Wallet Unit Attestation (WUA) is described in [Topic 9].
 A WUA has three main purposes:

-- It describes the capabilities and properties of the Wallet Unit, including the Wallet Instance, the User device and the WSCD(s).
+- It describes the capabilities and properties of the Wallet Unit, including the Wallet Instance, the User device, and the WSCD(s).
 This allows a PID Provider or an Attestation Provider to verify that the Wallet Unit complies with the Provider's requirements and therefore is fit to receive a PID or an attestation from the Provider.
 - Moreover, the WUA contains a WUA public key.
 During the issuance of a PID or an attestation (see [Section 6.6.2.3](#6623-pid-provider-or-attestation-provider-validates-the-wallet-unit), a PID Provider or Attestation Provider can use this public key to verify that the Wallet Unit is in possession of the corresponding private key.
 Moreover, at that time, the Wallet Unit will send another public key to the PID Provider or Attestation Provider.
 The Provider will include this public key in the issued PID or attestation.
 By using a concept called public key association, described in [Topic 9], the PID Provider or Attestation Provider can verify that the private key belonging to this public key is protected by the same WSCD as the private key belonging to the WUA public key.
 Thus, the PID Provider or Attestation Provider can trust this new public key.
 - Lastly, if a WUA is valid for 24 hours or longer, it contains information allowing a PID Provider, an Attestation Provider, or a Relying Party to verify that the Wallet Provider did not revoke the Wallet Unit Attestation, and hence the Wallet Unit itself.
 The WUA and the revocation mechanisms for Wallet Units are described in [Topic 38].